Md-Atique-Github/backend/README.md

-code is inside the folder# backend
+code is inside the folder# finalexam